19th Amendment to the United States Constitution

 Wyoming granted women the right to vote in 1869.

-Despite attempting to pass an amendment to the United States Constitution failing in 1886, Wyoming retained votes for women as part of its Constitution when it became a state in 1890.
+Despite an attempt to pass an amendment to the United States Constitution in 1886 that failed, Wyoming retained votes for women as part of its Constitution when it became a state in 1890.
 As a result, Wyoming is still known as the Equality State.
+Before the turn of the 20th century, Idaho, Utah, and Colorado amended their Constitutions to grant women voting rights.
+This led the new National American Woman Suffrage Association (NAWSA) to adopt tactics meant to persuade individual states to introduce women’s suffrage.
+Sixteen more states did so before 1918.

 The Final Push for the Vote